Date: 10 Jul 1939

 He said that he had ridden a short distance towards Betteshanger when he was joined by another man riding to work and said that they then rode together.

-He said that prior to his leaving home, Margaret Jackson had intimated that she intended washing that day, but had not made any preparation to do so.
+He said that prior to his leaving home, Margaret Jackson had intimated that she intended washing that day, but had not made any preparations to do so.

 He said that he arrived at the colliery at 8.45am and then carried on his duties until 12.45am at which time he proceeded home for lunch, noting that he met his brother on the way and had a short conversation with him.

 He said that when he arrived home he entered the house by way of the back door and that to his surprise he discovered that dinner was not laid.
 He said that having seen the dog at the front room window when he entered the gate he concluded that Margaret Jackson was in that room, the door of which was shut.
-The police report noted at that time that it would be remembered that the milkman called at 9.50am.
+The police report noted at that point that it should be remembered that the milkman said he called at 9.50am, and said that he thought that the dog had had the run of the house.

 He said that he then returned to the bedroom and tried to move his wife's face out of the eiderdown, at which time he noticed a wound on her left temple, whereupon he let the eiderdown roll back on to her face an left the room, leaving her in the exact position as when he had found her upon arriving home from work, adding that he had touched nothing whatever in the room.